rajaraman-mahalingam/iOS-URL-redirection-schemes-master/README.md

 # iOS-URL-redirection-schemes

 This is my first attempt in developing an iOS application. i have developed this using Swift.
 This is an app that uses iOS inter app communication capability, through URL schemes, and will call another app on the iOS device.
-It also can open any URL passed on the text box, on Safari.
+It also can open any URL passed on the text box, using Safari (similar to Safarilauncher).
 This can be installed on both jail-broken and non-jail broken devices.
+Though the list of apps i have handled is not huge, i have tried to add the most frequent ones that i use everyday.

 Requisites: